Telios/dv-ros2/README.md

 ```
 source install/setup.bash
-ros2 launch dv_ros2_visualization visualization.launch.py
+ros2 launch dv_ros2_visualization all.launch.py
 ```
-A GUI should open with the camera feed on the topic `/image`.
+A GUI should open with the 4 different camera streams.

 ### Repository structure